tjebo/eye/cran-comments.md

 ## Submission version 0.1.1
 This is a first patch for version 0.1

-In this version I have:
+Changes:

+* Add CITATION file (add inst folder)
-* Added URLs to the description file, including bug report field
+* Add URLs to the description file, including bug report field
-* Updated the inbuilt data set `amd`, because it was in the meanwhile updated by the data set curator (replaced erroneous entries with missing values).
+* Update the inbuilt data set `amd`, because it was in the meanwhile updated by the data set curator (replaced erroneous entries with missing values).
+* This also led to renaming and simplifying of given data
 * Update information in eye.Rd and in the vignette: Replaced the paragraph about erroneous entries with a paragraph about missing values in the `amd` data set.
+* added url to original article for amd data to its documentation
+* Second data set: "dme".
+The data set curator of the first data set "amd" was quite excited about this package and asked if I wanted to include this second data set as well.
+The .rda file is 85kB in size, so should not have added much to the size of the package.

 ## Test environments
 * local OS X install, R 4.0.0